GeeTwentyFive/GHSI/README.md

-GHSInstaller (Gee's Hidden Source Installer) is a program which installs a modified version of Hidden: Source.
+GHSInstaller (Gee's Hidden: Source Installer) is a program which installs a modified version of Hidden: Source and a [launcher](https://github.com/GeeTwentyFive/GHSLauncher)

 The modifications:
 - Game not launching fix